Louis-Palmer/Portfolio-Site/README.md

 - **ref** Code change that doesnt fix a bug or add new feature.
 - **perf** Performance change
 - **test** test related code
+- **imp** importing or adding new files, such as packages and images.

 ### State
 - **wip** Work in progress, so incomplete code.